NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-list.md

 nuget list [search terms] [options]
 ```

 where the optional search terms will filter the displayed list.
-Search terms are applied to the names of packages, tags, and package descriptions.
+Search terms are applied to the names of packages, tags, and package descriptions just as they are when using them on nuget.org.

 ## Options